-D) How can I communicate with my son/daughter's teachers about their option choices?
+D) How can I communicate with my child's teachers about their option choices?

-Subject specialists will be available to discuss their subjects with you at the Year 9 Parents Evening on Thursday 25th March.
-If you would like further assistance with the option choices for your son/daughter, you will be able to attend a virtual interview with an experienced member of staff.
+If you would like further assistance with the option choices for your child, you will be able to attend an interview with an experienced member of staff.
 This interview is normally 10 minutes in duration and will provide final guidance to ensure the option choices are appropriate for your child.
 Students should attend this meeting with you.
 There will be an opportunity to review the Options Form following the Options Guidance Interview.
 If you have any further questions before this time, please feel free to contact the relevant Head of Department at the school or for more general queries, Ms Moon.
 For a small number of students with whom we have discussed an alternative curriculum pathway, we have already allocated you an Options Guidance Interview.